Seeing the Invisible: The Power of Ink Heatmaps

 In the world of professional printing, what you see on your calibrated monitor is only half the story.
 The other half is the Ink Density.

-If you are shipping files to IngramSpark or other POD services, you are fighting a invisible enemy: areas where the combined Cyan, Magenta, Yellow, and Black exceed 240%.
-Today, I’ll show you how to “see” this problem before it causes a costly rejection.
+If you are shipping files to IngramSpark or other POD services, you may be dealing with an invisible problem: areas where the combined Cyan, Magenta, Yellow, and Black exceed 240%.
+Here is how to visualize this issue before it causes a rejection.

-Imagine a beautiful night scene in your book cover.
+Imagine a beautiful night scene on your book cover.
 To your eyes, it’s a deep, rich black.
-To the printer, it might be a “puddle” of wet ink that will never dry.
+To the printer, it might be a “puddle” of wet ink that will never dry properly.

 The Ink Structure (Conceptual)

-Here is how GCRflow re-architects your ink to save the print:
+Here is how GCR re-architects your ink to keep it within safe limits:

 2. How to Check via Adobe Acrobat Pro